-Not at all!
-We work on a first come, first served basis, so just bring your device in anytime we’re open and it’ll be looked at in the order in which it came in.
-You also don’t need to give us a "heads up” or let us know you’re coming either, feel free to just grab your gear and come in.I have some issues with my Apple product.
+While Apple does have an online appointment scheduler you can use, we also accept walk-ins when time permits.
+Repairs are done on a first come, first served basis, so just bring your device in when you can and it’ll be looked at in the order in which it came in.I have some issues with my Apple product.
 Can I tell you all about it and get help on the phone?

 Unfortunately we aren’t able to provide any tech support or troubleshooting over the phone.
 There are just way too many variables to do an effective job of troubleshooting without seeing the issue and, realistically, if your product needs a repair there isn’t anything we can do to fix it without seeing the device in person anyway.I spilled something on my laptop.
 How much will it be to repair it?